mirzaghaderi/rtpcr/README.md

 = 2^[-(ΔCt_Tr - ΔCt_Co)]

 where Tr is Treatment and Co is Control conditions, respectively.
-This method assumes that both the target and reference genes are amplified with efficiencies close to 100%, allowing for the relative quantification of gene expression levels¹.
+This method assumes that both the target and reference genes are amplified with efficiencies close to 100%, allowing for the relative quantification of gene expression levels.

 On the other hand, the Pfaffl method offers a more flexible approach by accounting for differences in amplification efficiencies between the target and reference genes.
-This method adjusts the calculated expression ratio by incorporating the specific amplification efficiencies, thus providing a more accurate representation of the relative gene expression levels².
+This method adjusts the calculated expression ratio by incorporating the specific amplification efficiencies, thus providing a more accurate representation of the relative gene expression levels.

-$$\text{Fold change} = \frac{E^{-(C_{t_{\text{Tr}}}-C_{t_{\text{Co}}})_{target}}}
+Fold change =
-{E^{-(C_{t_{\text{Tr}}}-C_{t_{\text{Co}}})_{ref}}}$$
+$$E^(-(Ct_Tr-Ct_Co)_target) / E^(-(Ct_Tr-Ct_Co)_ref)$$

 # A generalized calculation method
-the iqpcr packager  calculates wDCt values for each experimental conditions based on the efficiency and Ct values as described by Ganger et al. (2017).
+the iqpcr packager  calculates wDCt values for each experimental condition based on the efficiency and Ct values as described by Ganger et al. (2017).

 $$w\Delta Ct =\log_{10}(E_{target}).Ct_{target}-\log_{10}(E_{ref}).Ct_{ref}$$

-if wDCt values is calculated using the efficiencies (E) values, calculations matches the formula of Pfaffl. if 2 (100% amplification efficiency) is used, calculations matches the formula of Livak.
-Analysis of variance (ANOVA) and ttest (paired or unpaired) is done on the wDCt values.
-Subsequently, mean of wCt over each condition along with the resulting statistics (e.g. confidence limits for the means) is converted by a power of ten conversion for presentation.
-For example relative expression is calculated as:
+if wDCt values are calculated using the efficiencies (E) values, calculations match the formula of Pfaffl. if 2 (100% amplification efficiency) is used, calculations match the formula of Livak.
+Analysis of variance (ANOVA) and t-test (paired or unpaired) is done on the wDCt values.
+Subsequently, the mean of wCt over each condition along with the resulting statistics (e.g. confidence limits for the means) is converted by a power of ten conversion for presentation.
+For example, relative expression is calculated as:
 $$\text{Relative Expression} = 10^{-\overline{w\Delta Ct}}$$
 When there are only two conditions (Tr and Co), fold change can also be calculated:
 $$\text{Fold Change}=10^{-(\overline{w\Delta Ct}_{\text{Tr}}-{\overline{w\Delta Ct}_{\text{Co}}})}$$